eilab-gt/CreativeWand/README.md

 For more details on what this is, feel free to check [Creative Wand: A System to Study Effects of Communications in Co-Creative Settings](https://ojs.aaai.org/index.php/AIIDE/article/view/21946).

+(Please see the `release` branch for the older version of Creative Wand with the framework and the exemplar application unseparated.

 # Installation & Setup

 This is a library that supports applications that is developed using Creative Wand.